smart-data-models/dataModel.Transportation/TransportStation/doc/spec.md

 	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
 For example, 03578  .
 Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
 	- `postalCode[string]`: The postal code.
 For example, 24004  .
 Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
 	- `streetAddress[string]`: The street address  .
 Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
+	- `streetNr[string]`: Number identifying a specific property on a public street
-- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `contactPoint[object]`: The details to contact with the item  .
+- `alternateName[string]`: An alternative name for this item  - `architect`:   - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `commissioningDate`:   - `constructionDate`:   - `contactPoint[object]`: The details to contact with the item  .
 Model: [https://schema.org/ContactPoint](https://schema.org/ContactPoint)	- `areaServed[string]`: The geographic area where a service or offered item is provided.
 Supersedes serviceArea
 	- `availabilityRestriction[*]`: This property links a contact point to information about when the contact point is not available.
 The details are provided using the Opening Hours Specification class  .
 Model: [http://schema.org/hoursAvailable](http://schema.org/hoursAvailable)
 	- `availableLanguage[*]`: A language someone may use with or at the item, service or place.
 Please use one of the language codes from the IETF BCP 47 standard.
 It is implemented the Text option but it could be also Language  .
 Model: [http://schema.org/availableLanguage](http://schema.org/availableLanguage)
 	- `contactOption[*]`: An option available on this contact point (e.g. a toll-free number or support for hearing-impaired callers)  .
 Model: [http://schema.org/contactOption](http://schema.org/contactOption)